lib-static/howto/howtos/visualstudiocode.md

 #### Update settings to meet CollectionBuilder's needs

-- Open your Visual Studio Code and scroll down to the gear icon in the bottom left hand corner of the window.
+- Open Visual Studio Code and scroll down to the gear icon in the bottom left hand corner of the window
 {% include bootstrap/figure.md img="/visualstudio/screenshotgears2copy.png" caption="gear icon" alt="screen shot of gear icon" class="w-50" %}

-- the select the "settings" option.
+- Select the "Settings" option
 {% include bootstrap/figure.md img="/visualstudio/screenshotsettings.png" caption="settings button" alt="screen shot of the settings button" class="w-50" %}

-- Toward the top right-hand corner of the window you will see a file icon, click on it.
+- Near the top right-hand corner of the window, you will see a file icon, select it
 {% include bootstrap/figure.md img="/visualstudio/screenshotfile.png" caption="file icon" alt="screen shot of the file icon" class="w-50" %}

-- You will be taken to a tab which will contain two curly brackets.
-Note: if there is any text contained inside of the brackets delete it now, but leave the brackets.
+You will then be taken to a tab that contains two curly brackets. *Note*: if there is any text contained inside of the brackets delete it now, but leave the brackets.
 {% include bootstrap/figure.md img="/visualstudio/sreenshot.6.png" caption="curly brackets" alt="screen shot of the file icon" class="w-50" %}

-- You will then copy and paste this code in between the brackets.
+- Copy and paste the code below between the two curly brackets
+- Save your changes

 This will update your settings to what we believe will work compatibly with Collection Builder's needs.

 ```
 "editor.minimap.enabled": false,